jose-r-lopez/SSI_Extra_Materials/README.md

+**NEWS: The course that correspond to these materials is now available for free here!: https://ocw.uniovi.es/course/view.php?id=109**

 # Extra materials for my Security Courses

 I am the coordinator of one undergraduate and three graduate security courses in a small university in the North of Spain (University of Oviedo, Asturias).
 They are taught in the *School of Computer Engineering* (EII), *University of Oviedo*, Spain (https://ingenieriainformatica.uniovi.es/).